-- If you say you have strong skills in Fashion Journalism, ensure your CV is literary perfect.
+- If you say you have strong skills in Fashion Journalism, ensure your CV is literarily perfect.

 5. CV DESIGN

 Let's get the employers attention with a visually eye-catching CV!
 Adding an element of design to your CV is key.
-If you have personal branding be sure to add this.
+If you have elements of personal branding be sure to add these.
 This can be your logo, fonts and colours.
-If you aren't sure where to start with creating a personal brand, check out these posts our posts on personal branding here.
+If you aren't sure where to start with creating a personal brand, check out these posts on personal branding here.

 6. WORD SWAP

 Language is one of the most important ways to create an engaging CV.
 Employers want to see exciting, vibrant and emotive language.
 Start by looking at your descriptive words and try swapping them with more exciting and elevating words.

 Try swapping out words like 'creative' with 'innovative', or 'motivated' with 'stimulated'.
 Basically, don’t be *BASIC* with your language.
 As soon as someone reads cliché language, they can switch off.
 Let's have a look at some word swaps: